Home About us Immigration Permits & Visa's Business Services

 A company may not have an interest in a close corporation.

-The Act restricts the number of shareholders in a Private Company ((Pty) limited) to a maximum number of 50.
-The rights and obligations of the shareholders vis-a-vis each other and vis-a-vis the company are set out in a shareholders agreement.
+Previously the number of shareholders was restricted in a Private Company ((Pty) limited) to a maximum number of 50.
+This restriction was, however, withdrawn in the The Companies Act, No 71 of 2008.
+The rights and obligations of the shareholders vis-a-vis each other and vis-a-vis the company are set out in a memorandum of incorporation and shareholders agreement.

 The name of a private company must end with the words '(Proprietary) Limited' or '(Pty) Ltd'.